elina20chihlingliu/2021-VRDL-HW3-Instance-Segmentation/README.md

 HW3 Introduction: Nuclei segmentation

 The proposed challenge is a nuclei segmentation, which contains two parts:
-1. Transform the original train data format to coco format for detectron2 training
+1. Transform the original train data format to coco dataset format for detectron2 training
 2. Segment the nuclei of bounding boxes

 Nuclear segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear